RituLiot/ptcg-decks/Favorites/Standard: F-on.md

 ![decklist](../!Images/Standard/11BRS-TWM/Regidrago-Ogerpon.png)

 I believe *Kyurem*'s release was a mistake that moved *Regidrago VSTAR* into the broken status it was known for in ***SFA*** meta, hence why I'm including this version instead.
 And this version is so cool! *Regidrago* is a banger of a design that promotes unique deckbuilding decisions, similar to *Phantom Transformation Zoroark* from before.
 And energy acceleration from *Teal Mask Ogerpon ex* is such a fair and fun way to make this deck function.
-I'm honestly enamored by how this deck came to be, even if it pushed the power level too far.
+I'm honestly enamored by how this deck came to be, even if it pushed the power level too far later down the line.

 ## [Palkia/Dusknoir](https://github.com/RituLiot/ptcg-decks/blob/main/Standard/13BRS-SRC/Palkia-Dusknoir.md): Speed Demon